Tunisian Charged Over Fatal French Church Stabbings: Prosecutors - UrduPoint

 Paris, (APP - UrduPoint / Pakistan Point News - 7th Dec, 2020 ) :The chief suspect in the fatal stabbings of three people in a church in the French city of Nice was charged on Monday with their murder, anti-terrorism prosecutors said.

-Brahim Aouissaoui, a 21-year-old Tunisian national, was shot and seriously injured by police inside the basilica after the October 29 attack.
-He was charged after his condition in hospital improved, allowing police to question him.
+Brahim Aouissaoui, a 21-year-old Tunisian national, was shot and seriously injured by police after the October 29 attack.
+He was charged after his condition in hospital improved, allowing him to be questioned.

+France last month raised its attack alert to the highest level after the Nice killings, which came two weeks after the beheading of history teacher Samuel Paty by an 18-year-old Chechen refugee for having shown his pupils cartoons of the Prophet Mohammed in a lesson on freedom of speech.

+Aouissaoui had arrived in Europe from Tunisia in September, first crossing the Mediterranean to Italy and then crossing into France overland.